Budget 2019: More support for lower-wage, older workers; enhanced CHAS subsidies at GPs

 To boost healthcare access at neighbourhood clinics, the Government will extend Community Health Assist Scheme (CHAS) subsidies to cover all Singaporeans for chronic conditions, regardless of income.

-Additionally, for lower to middle-income Singaporeans who are CHAS Orange cardholders and who currently receive subsidies for chronic conditions, the subsidies will now be extended for common illnesses.
+For lower to middle-income Singaporeans who are CHAS Orange cardholders and who currently receive subsidies for chronic conditions, the subsidies will be extended for common illnesses.
 Subsidies for complex chronic conditions will also be increased.

 Mr Heng also noted that the Government must put in measures to ensure that CHAS clinics are delivering good outcomes.